Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Introduction

-Namely, it was shown in~\cite{PV16} that the fundamental group $\pi_1(\rk)$ of a real moment-angle-complex $\rk$ is isomorphic to the commutator subgroup in the right-angled Coxeter group of $\sk^1(K)$ and it is a free group if and only if $K$ is chordal.
-Moreover, a flag complex $K$ yields a Golod face ring $\Bbbk[K]$ over any field $\Bbbk$ if and only if $K$ is chordal, see~\cite{GPTW}.
 On the other hand, due to~\cite{OP}, for a 3-dimensional simplicial complex $K$, the cohomology ring $H^*(\zk)$ of its moment-angle-complex $\zk$ is isomorphic to the cohomology ring of a connected sum of products of spheres if and only if either (i) $K$ is the nerve complex of the 4-cube $I^4$, or (ii) $K$ is chordal, or (iii) $K$ has only two minimal non-faces and they form a chordless 4-cycle.
+These results allow us to formulate the next conjecture similar in a sense to the statement of~\cite[Theorem 4.6]{GPTW}, which asserts that a flag complex $K$ yields a Golod face ring $\Bbbk[K]$ over any field $\Bbbk$ if and only if $K$ is chordal if and only if its moment-angle-complex $\zk$ is a homotopy wedge of spheres and hence $\cat(\zk)=1$. \begin{conjecture} Let $K$ be an $(n-1)$-dimensional chordal starshaped sphere with $n>2$.
+Then the next conditions are equivalent: \begin{enumerate} \item $\cat(\zk)=2$; \item $\cat(\rk)=2$; \item $\zk$ is homeomorphic to a connected sum of sphere products with two spheres in each product; \item $\rk$ is homeomorphic to a connected sum of sphere products with two spheres in each product; \item $\Bbbk[K]$ is minimally non-Golod over any field $\Bbbk$. \end{enumerate} \end{conjecture}

-In~\Cref{ChordalBierTheorem} we classify all chordal Bier spheres by proving the following result.
+In this paper, we are going to make a first step towards the proof of the above conjecture in the class of moment-angle manifolds over Bier spheres.
+Namely, in~\Cref{ChordalBierTheorem}, we classify all chordal and all stacked Bier spheres by proving the following result.